aiidateam/aiida-core/docs/source/working_with_aiida/resultmanager.rst

 ==================

 In this section, we describe how to get the results of a calculation after it has been parsed by AiiDA, or the input and output of a generic Node.
 When a calculation is done on the remote computer, AiiDA will retrieve the results and try to parse the results with the default parser, if one is available for the given calculation.
 These results are stored in new nodes, and connected as output of the calculation.
 Of course, it is possible to :ref:`directly check the output nodes <db_input_output>` for a given calculation and get their content.
-However, AiiDA provides a way to directly access the results, using the :py:class:`CalculationResultManager<aiida.orm.node.process.calculation.calcjob.CalculationResultManager>` class, described in the next section.
+However, AiiDA provides a way to directly access the results, using the :py:class:`CalcJobResultManager<aiida.orm.utils.calcjob.CalcJobResultManager>` class, described in the next section.

-The CalculationResultManager
+The CalcJobResultManager
 +++++++++++++++++++++++++++++

 Prerequisites